What is retinoblastoma?

 The eyes develop very early as babies grow in the womb.
 During the early stages of development, the eyes have cells called retinoblasts that divide into new cells and fill the retina.
 At a certain point, these cells stop dividing and develop into mature retinal cells.

 Rarely, something goes wrong with this process.
 Instead of maturing into special cells that detect light, some retinoblasts continue to divide and grow out of control, forming a cancer known as retinoblastoma.
+There are several types of retinoblastoma.

 How does retinoblastoma grow and spread?